+The EIS indicates that there is no reasonable potential for chemical spills within contained facilities to be released directly to the environment or to have an environmental effect.
 The EIS indicates that pressurized vessel failure has the potential to affect worker health, cause damage to project infrastructure or facilities; and cause localized temporary air quality concerns due to a release of sulphur dioxide or oxygen.
 Impacts would be limited to the immediate atmospheric environment as a result of the rapid dissipation of the material as it expands out from the vessel itself and the volume of gas contained.

-- Store all chemicals which pose a potential risk to the environment within contained areas, with sealed floors and sumps or drains reporting to facilities which will provide for retrieval of the spilled materials; - Ensure all chemicals used at the site have a MSDS, in order to comply with industry best practices and with the Workplace Hazardous Materials Information System Ontario Regulation 860 and Occupational Health and Safety Act for the safe use of these materials; - Include a spill pad for the liquid oxygen storage area; and - Manage spills from the sulphur dioxide area in a containment area.
+- Store all chemicals which pose a potential risk to the environment within contained areas, with sealed floors and sumps or drains reporting to facilities which will provide for retrieval of the spilled materials; - Ensure all chemicals used at the site have a Material Safety Data Sheet, in order to comply with industry best practices and with the Workplace Hazardous Materials Information System Ontario Regulation 860 and Occupational Health and Safety Act for the safe use of these materials; - Include a spill pad for the liquid oxygen storage area; and - Manage spills from the sulphur dioxide area in a containment area.